Vispyr/vispyr-cli/README.md

 - `PEER_VPC_ID` is the VPC ID of your desired app to instrument

 Optional:
 - `VISPYR_DOMAIN` and `VISPYR_EMAIL` are used for Certbot.
 If not provided, then the CLI will default to a self-signed certificate.
+The domain should follow the structure `example.com` and the email can be any valid email, such as `example@gmail.com`.

 Navigate to the CLI's root directory and run